Harsh223/CostSpirits/README.md

 A Streamlit-based web application for spacecraft subsystem cost estimation and analysis.
 This tool helps aerospace engineers and project managers estimate costs for various spacecraft subsystems using historical data and parametric models.

+Live Demo: The code is also hosted at https://costspirits.streamlit.app/ thanks to Streamlit Community Cloud.

 ## Features

 - **Easy Launch**: Quick start script (`run_costspirits.py`) for hassle-free application startup with dependency checking